airzero24/Rattata/README.md

 `pip install -r requirements.txt`

 The implant also requires Pywin32 for the Windows API componets of the implant.
-It's recommended to use a program such as UPX packer to reduce the size of the excutable.
+It's recommended to use a program such as UPX packer to reduce the size of the executable.

 ## Usage